Rczakon/Minesweeper/README.md

 # Minesweeper
-A simple minesweeper game created with Javascript
+A simple minesweeper game created with Javascript.